Electrical Connector Bases and Covers Information

 Electrical bases and covers are available in many shapes and sizes to accommodate different types of electrical connections.
 For example, covers for D-subminiature connectors are shaped like the letter D while covers for Bayonet Neill Concelman (BNC) connectors are round.

 Bases and covers are used to protect electrical connectors.
 They are available as a cover or a base.

 Cover - A cover fits over the electrical portion of a connector and may also have a strain relief built into it.

 Base - A base is a mating surface or locking part of a connector.

 The base of the connector can have either a single or double lever locking mechanism to secure the connector to the shaft or fitting.

 There are several cross sections available for bases and covers.
 The shape should be selected based on the intended application and the space in which the device must fit.
-The most common sections are below.

 If the application requires a square or rectangular cover then the width and length must be determined to ensure the cover will be effective.
 For round connectors, the diameter should be noted.

 How the wire enters the base or cover is an important consideration when selecting an electrical connector bases and covers.
 This should be selected based on the needs of the applications.

 Top entry - The electrical connector cover or base has a place for the wire to enter in on the top.